What is Rehabilitation Counseling?

 • considering education and advocacy as an essential part of the profession; and

-• strongly committing to the concepts of holistic counseling, full inclusion, and empowerment.
+• strongly committing to the concepts of holistic counseling, full integration, and empowerment.

 Standards of Practice for Rehabilitation Counselors